geosolutions-it/doc-drdsi/source/install/install_ckan_dcatapit.rst

 This extension provides plugins that allow CKAN to expose and consume metadata from other catalogs using RDF documents serialized according to the Italian DCAT Application Profile.
 The Data Catalog Vocabulary (DCAT) is "an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web".

 .. warning:: This extension has been developed in 2016 to allow Ckan to manage dataset in accordance to the DCAT-AP-It specifications.
-A migration documentation provides various steps to integrate the ckanext-dcatapit extansion into the existing environment.
+A migration documentation provides various steps to integrate the ckanext-dcatapit extension into the existing environment.
 .. warning:: If you're running old installation, you should read :ref:`Extension upgrade guide <dcatapit-upgrade>` section.

 Requirements